-9.4 Test Assembly

-- 9.4.1 The roof system test assembly is to be representative as to materials, workmanship, and details such as dimensions of parts of the roof deck construction for the rating desired.
-It shall be built in accordance with the system installation specifications under conditions representative of those in building construction under normal field conditions of use.
-Properties of the materials and ingredients used in the test assembly together with their location and method of attachment, are to be determined and recorded. - 9.4.2 The dimensions of the test assembly are to be a minimum of 10 by 10 feet (3.05 by 3.05 m).
+- 8.7.6 Repairs or modifications, except to stop air leakage along the periphery, are not to be made to the assembly during the test. - 8.8 Test Assembly Construction Features - 8.8.1 The test assembly is to be representative of the construction for which classification is desired as to materials, workmanship, and details such as dimensions of parts, and shall be built under conditions representative of those in building construction.
+Properties of the materials and ingredients used in the test assembly together with their location and method of attachment are to be determined and recorded. - 8.8.2 For non-structural metal roofing assemblies installed over wood decks, plywood shall be APA 42/20 span rated sheathing of a minimum thickness of /32 in.
+Ends shall be butted, not blocked.
+All butt and side joints shall be left un-sealed, positive pressure shall freely flow through the deck.
+Minimum deck attachment shall be in compliance with the Florida Building Code, Building. - 8.8.3 The dimensions of the test assembly are to be a minimum of 10 by 10 feet (3.05 by 3.05 m).
 The test assembly shall contain side and end joints if such occur in field installation.
-The test assembly shall consist of secondary bearing members, such as purlins and joists, to which the roof decking is fastened.
-The assembly components, including secondary members, are to be located to best simulate field conditions. - 9.4.3 The periphery of the roofing system test assembly is to be sealed so as to permit the development of a sustained static pressure differential. - 9.4.4 The test assembly is to be cured at room temperature until the field strength, humidity, and temperature as recommended by the manufacturer are achieved.
-Hot-mopped or torch applied bitumen roof coverings are to be tested after reaching an ambient room temperature. - 9.4.5 Not less than three (3) identical test specimens shall be constructed and tested.
+The test assembly shall consist of secondary bearing members, such as purlins and joists, to which the roof decking is fastened or on which insulation and roof coverings are applied. - 8.8.4 The assembly components, including secondary members, are to be located to best represent field installations within the restraints provided by the test frame. - 8.8.5 The periphery of the test assembly is to be sealed to prevent passage of air under pressure.